telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/leak.md

 **Takeaways**

-- Use а new, clean Chrome profile for testing, because extensions might cause false leaks.
+- Use a new, clean Chrome profile for testing, because extensions might cause false leaks.
 Incognito mode works as well.
 Note that ad blockers represent quite a common cause.
 - Triggering the garbage collect causes the collection of many leaked, detached DOM nodes.
 If this is not the case, then a real problem is present.
 - According to Igor, you must start the Chrome browser with `--js-flags="--nocrankshaft --noopt"`.
 However, the Kendo UI test cases did not show any effect of these flags.